Meet with a Peer Advisor

 Scheduled Appointments with a Career Advisor

-*** Please note that appointments are currently taking place on the phone or online only.
+*** Please note that most appointments are currently taking place on the phone or online only.
 You will be prompted for a phone number when you book an appointment on mySuccess.
 The career advisor will either be in touch to schedule a Microsoft Teams meeting or they will call you at the scheduled time at the phone number you provided.

 Once you've attended an Interview Prep appointment or completed an "Interview Tips" workshop, you may schedule an in-person mock interview with a member of the Career Development & Experiential Learning team.
 A Mock Interview, which takes approximately one hour, gives you an excellent opportunity to practice interviewing with a trained professional who is well versed in the job interview process.